ULCompSoc/constitution/constitution.md

 documentation including the Minutes of all general meetings and committee meetings, and will be responsible for the Handover Documents for the incoming Committee.
-The Secretary shall be responsible for routine communications within the Committee and the Society.
+The Secretary shall be responsible for routine communications within the Committee.

 #### 4.1.3 The Treasurer